Santipur College

 Santipur College, established in 1948, is a college in Santipur, in Nadia district, West Bengal, India.
 It offers undergraduate courses in arts and sciences.
-It is affiliated to University of Kalyani.
+It is affiliated to the University of Kalyani.

 History

 This college was established on 22 July 1948 by local educationists of Santipur and under the guidance of the then Member of Parliament, Lok Sabha Pandit Laxmi Kanta Maitra.
 Santipur college started its functioning at the Kharjala Garden House of Mr. Atal Bihari Maitra and was initially affiliated to University of Calcutta.
 The journey that commenced in a two storied building initially with 48 students only.
 In the session 2014 - 2015 the college had 15 departments and catered to the needs of 4690 students.
 The college is now affiliated to University of Kalyani.